Printed from TeacherJohn.com • http://teacherjohn.com/cabrillo/dm60a/exercises/ex03.php

 heading 1 <h1>

-See the How to Upload to Webhawks.org with Fetch (Macintosh) and How to Upload to Webhawks.org with CoreFTP (Windows) for information on uploading.
+See the How to Upload to Webhawks.org with Fetch (Macintosh) and How to Upload to Webhawks.org with CoreFTP Lite (Windows) for information on uploading.

 Go to: